cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 - `autoplay=true` - video automatically begins to play back as soon as it can
 - `loop=true` - automatically seek back to the start upon reaching the end of the video
 - `muted=true` - audio will be initially silenced
-- `additional_types` - specify the extensions of additional video formats separated by |.
+- `extnames` - specify the extensions of additional video formats separated by `|`.
 Ensure these files exist in the same directory as your primary video file.

 Consider an example utilizing all of the above: